DevilYangS/EMO-NAS-CD/ReadMe.md

 ```

-You can   run the `main.py` to train these model as
+You can   run the `main.py` to train these models as
 ```
 # Training process
 python main.py
 ```

 ## Architecture Search
-To search the models on ***ASSISTments2009* dataset by the proposed EMO-NAS-CD, you can run the following command:
+To search the models on **ASSISTments2009** dataset by the proposed EMO-NAS-CD, you can run the following command:
 ```
 python EvolutionSearch.py --dataset Assistment --exp-name ./experiment/Search
 ```
-Then the search results will be kept at the path of `./experiment/Search/AssistmentSearch_xx-xx-xx_xx-xx-xx`.
+Then, the search results will be kept at the path of `./experiment/Search/AssistmentSearch_xx-xx-xx_xx-xx-xx`.

-The searching on the on ***SLP* dataset is similarly as
+The searching on the on **SLP** dataset is similar as
 ```
 python EvolutionSearch.py --dataset SLP --exp-name ./experiment/Search
 ```